ETCollar/ET-Collar/README.md

 # Hardware Setup

 At this point you should have your pi ready working first we need to do is to check address and functionality of sensor used in the project.
-How you first connect sensor through wires to check the correct address
+How you first connect sensor through wires to check the correct address.
+After you have conformed the I2C address for sensors  you can design Printed circuit board to the connect all the senosrs together for convence.

+# PCB and Soldring

+You can use fritizing software to design your PCB.
+If you don't know how to use fritizing you can use help from their website: